Near Real-time Adaptive Isotropic and Anisotropic Image-to-mesh Conversion for Numerical Simulations Involving Cerebral Aneurysms: Background for Tools in Adaptive Anisotropic Image-to-mesh Conversion Pipeline

 CDT3D accepts an analytic or discrete metric field as input when performing metric-based anisotropic mesh adaptation.
-CAD geometries can also be processed and used to perform adaptation (thus allowing the proposed approach to handle both medical I2M conversion and the processing of CAD models for CFD simulations involving stents).
+CAD geometries can also be processed and used to perform adaptation (thus allowing the proposed approach to handle both medical I2M conversion and potentially the future processing of CAD models for CFD simulations involving stents).
 CDT3D has been quantitatively and qualitatively evaluated with several benchmarks based on aerospace cases \cite{TsolakisEvaluation,EwCCDT3D}.
 Not only was it shown to be stable in terms of metric conformity (element shape size and edge length), it also showcased excellent performance when utilizing up to 40 cores on a single multicore node.
-When coupled with a solver in a CFD simulation pipeline, it captured features of the underlying simulation and occupied only a small fraction of the pipeline's runtime \cite{EwCCDT3D} (a visual example is shown in \cref{fig:CDT3D_CAD_Simulation}).
+When coupled with a solver in a CFD simulation pipeline, it captured features of the underlying simulation and occupied only a small fraction of the pipeline's runtime \cite{EwCCDT3D}.

-\section{Method.}
+\section{Method}